estebanamejia/Cubli/MATH_LIBRARY_README.md

 ## Architecture Notes

 ### No Circular Dependencies
-- Frame includes only string utilities
+- `FrameID` is just an identifier used throughout the math library
-- Pose has no frame references
+- Pose has no frame references (it stores a frame id for conversions)
-- Point/Orientation are pure data
+- Point/Orientation are pure data with frame-aware wrappers
-- FrameTransform brings everything together
+- FrameTransform brings frame relationships and conversions together

 ### Explicit > Implicit
 Every place code accesses frame-relative data, the frames are explicit: